-Pop Art Portrait Lesson
+Pop Art Portrait - Lesson Plan

 Step 1 - Choosing an Image

 For this demonstration we have chosen a detail of Leonardo's Mona Lisa, the most famous portrait in the history of art, but you could use any image that you want.

 Step 2 - Outline the Areas of Dark and Light